ARMmbed/uvisor-lib/README.md

 After registration of an interrupt, its IRQn is bounded to the box that registered it.

+Please note:

-Currently, interrupt ownership is exclusive, meaning that multiple boxes cannot register for the same interrupt.
-Registration works on a first-come-first-served basis.
-Execution of an interrupt handler is always handled in unprivileged mode in the context of the box that registered for it.
+1. Currently, interrupt ownership is exclusive, meaning that multiple boxes cannot register for the same interrupt.
+2. Registration works on a first-come-first-served basis.
+3. Execution of an interrupt handler is always handled in unprivileged mode in the context of the box that registered for it.

-## Even more documentation?
+## Even More Documentation?

-For a detailed documentation of all macros and APIs available, please refer to the [APIs documentation](DOCUMENTATION.md).
+For detailed documentation of all available macros and APIs, please refer to the [APIs documentation](DOCUMENTATION.md).

 ## Limitations

 For this release, uvisor-lib comes with the following restrictions:

-- it is disabled by default.
+- It is disabled by default.
 Use `UVISOR_SET_MODE(2);` in the top level yotta executable to enable it.